AnshMNSoni/QuaSim/README.md

 - Configure the circuit using the panel.
 - Click "Run Simulation" to view the result.
 - Analyze outputs and adjust as needed.

+## 🙌 Acknowledgements
+- Inspired by the growing needs of the **National Quantum Mission (NQM)**
+- Thanks to the quantum community for continued motivation and support.

+## 📬 Contact
+Created with ❤️ by `Ansh Soni`